 The Cuisinart Chef's Convection Oven placed itself solidly in the upper echelon of performers in our testing.
 It received high marks for toasting, baking, and ease of use.
-The only thing that separated it from the top performing Breville Smart Oven was its below average temperature accuracy.
-This might cause issues if you bake very temperature sensitive items, but most likely would not be noticeable otherwise.
+The only thing that separated it from the top award winners was its below-average temperature accuracy.
+This might cause issues if you bake very temperature-sensitive items, but most likely would not be noticeable otherwise.
 If you're not particularly concerned with temperature accuracy, the Chef's Convection Oven is a great choice.

 Cuisinart Chef's Convection Oven Review

 Pros: Dual cook mode adds versatiliy for complex dishes, included pizza stone

 Cons: Pricey, slightly lower performance than other models in price range